 Formed in 2008, the Aun J Classic Orchestra is a group of eight highly talented Japanese musicians that are masters of traditional instruments.
 This group has garnered a fair amount of popularity overseas, most recently being invited to play in Russia at a banquet attended by Russian President Putin, Japanese Prime Minister Abe, and French Prime Minister Macron.
 They currently collaborate with 12 other skilled traditional musicians to create “Team J.” With this group they have produced a series of superb concerts.

-Held every Monday and Thursday from 8:30PM at Hands Expo Café in Ginza, the 45-minute mini concerts showcase a variety of captivating pieces, including original scores, traditional songs and even adaptations of Western songs to Japanese instrumentation.
-And with a music fee of just ￥1,000, they’re an incredible deal.
+Originally held at Hands Expo Café in Ginza, the 45-minute mini concerts showcase a variety of captivating pieces, including original scores, traditional songs and even adaptations of Western songs to Japanese instrumentation.
 Live Japan caught up with two of the series’ core artists, twin brothers Ryohei and Kohei Inoue, who enjoy sharing the soul of Japanese music with audiences both in Japan and abroad.
 We learned more about their relationship with traditional music, the instruments, and what they hope to offer to the world through music.

 Although very talented musicians now, the brothers came from relatively humble roots and had been more interested in rock and pop music than any other sound.
 That was, until the age of 18, when they had a chance encounter with taiko drums and shamisen.
 “I thought, ‘wow, these instruments are so cool.
 And the sound they make is so different.
 It was such an incredible moment [meeting these instruments] that we had no idea of before.
 We decided right then and there that we’d learn how to play them,” recalled Kohei.
 “So the instruments we perform with are shamisen [a 3-stringed instrument], taiko [drums] and fue [a bamboo flute].
 Using these three instruments, we think about the kind of piece we can play.
 We could play only shamisen, but we think that a variety of instrumentation is a lot more interesting when doing a live performance.”